-- A Java file that implements the OutputBean component of the application, a POJO that contains the business logic.
+- An XML file that configures the PublishSummaryResults http pub-sub adapter.
+In the example, this file is called PubSubAdapterConfiguration.xml and is located in the META-INF/wlevs directory. - A Java file that implements the OutputBean component of the application, a POJO that contains the business logic.
 This POJO prints out to the screen the events that it receives, programmed in the onEvent method.
-The POJO also registers into the event type repository the ForeignExchangeEvent event type. - In the example, the file is called OutputBean.java and is located in the src/com/bea/wlevs/example/fx directory. - For additional information about the Oracle CEP APIs referenced in this POJO, see Oracle CEP Java API Reference. - A Java file that implements the ForeignExchangeBuilderFactory, which is the factory that generates ForeignExchangeEvents. - In the example, the file is called ForeignExchangeBuilderFactory.java and is located in the src/com/bea/wlevs/example/fx directory. - For additional information about the Oracle CEP APIs referenced in ForeignExchangeBuilderFactory, see Oracle CEP Java API Reference. - A MANIFEST.
-MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.
+The POJO also registers into the event type repository the ForeignExchangeEvent event type.

+In the example, the file is called OutputBean.java and is located in the src/com/oracle/cep/sample/fx directory.

+For additional information about the Oracle CEP APIs referenced in this POJO, see Oracle CEP Java API Reference.

+• A MANIFEST.MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.

-In the example, the MANIFEST.
-MF file is located in the META-INF directory.
+In the example, the MANIFEST.MF file is located in the META-INF directory.

-For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Assembling an Oracle CEP Application: Main Steps" in the Oracle CEP IDE Developer's Guide for Eclipse.
+For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle CEP IDE Developer's Guide for Eclipse.